 Game Educators Summit

-Over the past 10-15 years, educations based on game design and development have appeared in a number of universities, and with the rise of gaming, and gaming culture, conferences on various aspects of the culture are commonplace.
-The Game Educators Summit is designed to bring together educations, and educators, to discuss the teaching of the subject.
-It is a chance to take stock of where we are now: discuss what have we learned, look at how we teach, reflect on our core problems, and more importantly; ask where we go from here?
+Over the past 10-15 years, educations for game design and development have appeared in a number of universities across the globe.
+The Game Educators Summit is designed to bring everyone together and take stock of where we are now: discuss what have we learned, look at how we teach, reflect on our common problems, and more importantly; ask where we go from here?

-Split into two days, bookending the Gotland Game Conference, The Department of Game Design at Uppsala University, in conjunction with the Higher Education Video Games Alliance (HEVGA), intends for the summit to build bridges between educations and provide some clear actions to improve the field we work in.
-We believe that, as a new interdisciplinary subject, we need a platform that speaks for us all: a unified advocacy, a media amplifier taking local achievements global, a better way to secure funding, knowledge and a network that recognises the cultural, scientific, and economic importance of game educations in colleges and universities.
+Split into two days and bookending the Gotland Game Conference, The Department of Game Design at Uppsala University, in conjunction with the Higher Education Video Games Alliance (HEVGA), intends for the summit to build bridges between educations and provide some clear actions to improve the field we work in.
+We believe that, as a young interdisciplinary subject, we need a platform that speaks for us all: a unified advocacy, a media amplifier taking local achievements global, a better way to secure funding, knowledge and a network that recognizes the cultural, scientific, and economic importance of game educations in colleges and universities.

 So, come to the summit and choose your level of interaction, be that networking, sharing your experience, fishing for exchanges, or planning for the future!